balena-io-modules/pinejs-client-request/README.md

 # Pinejs Client #

-This module provides the javascript interface for the pinejs API.
+This module provides the nodejs interface for the pinejs API using request.